 Table of Contents

-Understanding what is site preparation in construction is essential for ensuring the success of any building project.
+Site preparation in construction is the process of clearing, grading, testing, and stabilising a plot of land so it can safely support a new structure, and it is essential for ensuring the success of any building project.
 Before any structure can be built, the land must be properly prepared to create a safe, stable, and suitable foundation.

 Site preparation is one of the most critical phases in construction because it directly impacts the safety, durability, and efficiency of the entire project.
 Without proper preparation, issues such as poor drainage, unstable foundations, and structural failures can arise.